-The Student Support Council (SSC) coordinates, discusses and makes recommendations regarding functions, plans, and activities throughout student support services.
+The Student Support Council (SSC) coordinates, discusses and makes recommendations regarding strategic functions, plans, and activities throughout student support services.
 The SSC provides leadership and retains responsibility for ACCJC Standard 2 (focusing on standards 2.4, 2.7, 2.8, and 2.9) while serving as a communication link to the rest of the college regarding strategic and operational matters associated with their assigned EMP objectives.
 The SSC recommends to the College Council and the Vice President of Student Services.

-ACCJC Standard Goal/Objective Example Task 2.8 Reviews evaluates and provides recommendations regarding continued improvements in effectively supporting students' unique educational journeys through comprehensive student support and engagement.
+ACCJC Standard Goal/Objective Example Task (3) Equity Review, evaluate, and provide recommendations regarding continued improvements in effectively supporting students' unique educational journeys through comprehensive student support and engagement.